regeter/mlx-dspark/README.md

 target verifies every token, so output is identical to normal decoding — and run under one verify loop, so you can benchmark them head-to-head. `pip install mlx-dspark` (full setup in [Install](#install)).

+> **What this is *not*:** DeepSeek-V4 inference.
+The targets are dense models (Gemma-4, Qwen3) that DeepSeek
+> published DSpark drafters for — so this runs their real drafter method on a Mac, but the model producing
+> tokens is Gemma / Qwen, not V4.
+V4 Flash/Pro (MoE, batched serving) is DSpark's own headline use case and
+> needs a V4 engine like [ds4](https://github.com/antirez/ds4).

 **Built-in presets** (`--family`) — pick a drafter with `--mode dspark` (default) or `--mode dflash`:

 | family | target (instruct, 8-bit) | DSpark drafter (`--mode dspark`) | DFlash drafter (`--mode dflash`) | peak RAM |